 - You can try memory enhancing supplements!
 Well, I didn’t because I guess it was just not for me.
 I tried memo plus gold and experienced a 3-day intense migraine after taking my 2nd pill that I needed to stop.

 - You can still drink to death or party!
-If you feel like you had enough of information for the day, you can actually go out and party with your friends.
+If you feel like you had enough of information for the day, you are allowed to go out and party with your friends.
 Just remember that you still have responsibilities the next day.

 - Join the Architect’s Board Exam Review Group on Facebook.
 They share reviewers and random questions there.
 Just know that sometimes, the answers are not reliable.